 Position/Role Name

-Stakeholder # 1 GaDOE SES Holly Deal
+Stakeholder # 1 RESA SIS Cindy O'Bannion

-Stakeholder # 2 RESA SIS Cindy O'Bannion
+Stakeholder # 2

-Stakeholder # 3 District SIS Carletha Doyle
+Stakeholder # 3

 Stakeholder # 4

 Stakeholder # 5

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders, The team will welcome all families and community stakeholders to collaborate and in particular parents and/or guardians, by advertising scheduled meetings and surveys. were able to provide meaningful input into the needs assessment process?
+How will the team ensure that The team will welcome the families and community stakeholders of stakeholders, and in particular parents W.S.
+Hornsby Elementary School to collaborate by advertising and/or guardians, were able to provide scheduled meetings and surveys. meaningful input into the needs assessment process?